 With excellent acoustics and two organs, the church is known in the community for our high-quality musical concerts and recitals.
 Many newcomers are initially drawn to the church by these musical offerings.

 We are also known for our hospitality.
 We genuinely welcome guests and new members.
-Our Sunday receptions are an occasion for enjoying conversion and a generous spread of refreshments.
+Our Sunday receptions are an occasion for enjoying conversation and a generous spread of refreshments.

 We have a robust outreach ministry, offering God’s love and mercy through our presence and support.
 We care for each other as needs arise and through our affiliation with Community of Hope International.

 We will continue to grow as faithful people of God, worshipping and service the community in which we live.
 We have developed a dynamic strategic plan to guide us as we move forward.
 Read all about it here.

 About St. Paul

 St. Paul is one of the most important and influential of all the saints.
 He traveled the world, preaching, teaching and establishing churches.
 He stayed in touch with the faithful through his letters.
-Many of his writings are contained in the Bible and have influenced the growth and development of the church since the first century.
+His writings, contained in the Bible, have influenced the growth and development of the church since the first century.